23rd Sunday after Pentecost, Gospel Year C

 Step 1: Initial Diagnosis (External Problem): Oh No. Our Trusty Republic Is Cracking Up!

 Isn’t democracy grand?
 Now that it is slowly falling apart, tumbling to the ground stone by stone, nostalgia grips us and we appreciate its many appealing facets the way we often appreciate things in this life: only as we see them slipping away from us.
 We shower them with praise in a belated attempt to stop what is coming.
-Jesus is no comfort to us: “the days will come [in our case, are they already here?] when not one stone will be left upon another; all will be thrown down” (v.
+Jesus is no comfort to us: “the days will come when not one stone will be left upon another; all will be thrown down” (v.
 7).
 Why do we ask for signs?
 Are we keeping score?
 Do we crave the insider’s perspective on some grand finale, so we can position ourselves properly?
 We are clueless about what must happen, fearful of being out of the loop and unable to participate properly, and oblivious to the challenges of being faithful in the midst of oppression (v.
 12).
 We don’t see any of this coming, and thus are unprepared for it when it comes.
 We want Jesus to peform some magic to make it all go away.
 Be careful, he says: many will offer just that kind of thing, but it won’t be me (v.
 8).

 Step 2: Advanced Diagnosis (Internal Problem): Our Republic Needs a Savior!